ptmt/connect-dispatcher/README.md

 };
 ```

-and add jade template.
-By default, the destanation of this view is `app/views/pages/index.jade`
+and add to project a jade template.
+By default, the location of this view is `app/views/pages/index.jade`

 ```Jade
 h1= title
 ```

-After server is restarted, refresh the browser to see html response:
+After server is restarted, refresh the browser to see html response (if you are not using livereload):

 ```HTML
 <h1> Hello World! </h1>